Thousands expected to attend Michael Collins centenary commemoration

 They will join the thousands of people who will travel from across Ireland to mark the anniversary of his death.

-They will gather at the ambush site, known as Beal na Blath, where the Michael Collins Memorial Cross is situated.
+They will gather at the ambush site at Báal na Bláth, where the Michael Collins Memorial Cross is situated.

-Mr Collins’ role in Ireland’s fight for freedom and independence came to prominence following Neil’s Jordan’s biopic of the leader and Tim Pat Coogan’s book, Michael Collins: A Biography.

 A major plan to oversee the event will involve multiple agencies, including the Defence Forces, An Garda Siochana and emergency Services.